duty-bound/ramda/Ramda.md

 #### head

-Returns the first element from an array.
+Returns the first element from an array or string.
+Note that it does not work on an object.

 ## Mapping